beyarkay/genghis_server/README.md

 * TODO When the game ends, add a marker so that the client stops requesting.
 * TODO Add in some error checking for step 5 in the introduction

 ### Gameplay
-* TODO Bots have health points.
-* TODO attacking a bot decreases it's health points.
-* TODO A bot with 0hp is removed from the game
-* TODO Games end either when there are no bots left or when the timer runs out
 * TODO Bots can spend coins at certain points in the map in order to heal
 * TODO more coins will periodically spawn in throughout the game, on random bgs